niklasf/build-raspbian-image/README.md

 Recommended packages
 --------------------

- * `console-common` to select a keyboard layout.
+ * Install `console-common` to select a keyboard layout.

- * `ntp` to automatically synchronize the clock over the network.
-Works without any configuration.
+ * Install `ntp` to automatically synchronize the clock over the network.
+   Without a synchronized clock there may be problems when checking validity and expiration dates of SSL certificates.
 Also `dpkg-reconfigure tz-data` to select a time zone.

  * `locales`.
 Also `dpkg-reconfigure locales` and select at least one UTF-8 locale to generate.

- * `iptables` for firewall configuration.
+ * Install `iptables` for firewall configuration.
 Sample `/etc/network/iptables`:

    ```
    *filter